A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Discussion

-When confronted with varying types of data, the methodologies employed by current POI recommendation research to integrate these heterogeneous data warrant exploration within the context of this survey.
-From the research papers utilizing multiple data types, it is observed that the methods of integrating heterogeneous data vary according to the distinct recommendation approaches used in the respective studies.
+When confronted with diverse information types, the approaches employed by current POI recommendation research to integrate these heterogeneous data are worth exploring within our survey.
+From the research papers utilizing multiple information types, it is observed that the methods of integrating heterogeneous data vary according to the distinct recommendation approaches used in the respective studies.

-In the realm of CF-based POI recommendation research, factorizing the user-item check-in matrix is a common approach.
-To utilize data types beyond check-ins, a prevalent method of integration involves constructing a unified objective function to fuse these heterogeneous data, which can manifest as regularization terms within the objective function to represent the influence of these factors.
-For instance, \cite{31} proposed a novel multi-factor-based POI recommendation method that integrates tourist social relationships, tourist preferences, check-in time and geographical locations into a matrix factorization-based recommendation method.
-A distinct advantage of this approach is that it not only facilitates the integration of diverse data types but also retains interpretability to a certain extent.